-Arts & Culture
+- Arts & Culture

-Aviation & Aerospace
+- Aviation & Aerospace

+- Business

-Construction
+- Construction

-Energy

-Environment
+- Environment

-Health and Wellness
+- Health and Wellness

-Horticulture & Landscaping
+- Horticulture & Landscaping

-Hospitality and Tourism
+- Hospitality and Tourism

-Information and Communications Technology
+- Information and Communications Technology

-Justice, Community Safety and Emergency Services
+- Justice, Community Safety and Emergency Services

-Manufacturing
+- Manufacturing

-Ontario.ca/SHSM

-Employer Responsibilities
+- Non-Profit

+- Transportation

+For more information about the Specialist High Skills Major (SHSM) Program contact (905) 527-5092 x2683 or visit www.hwdsb.on.ca/shsm

+Responsibilities of a Co-op Employer

-- Employers interview the student and sign the Work Education Agreement form. - Employers provide job orientation at the training station dealing with workplace values and ethics, human relations, safety, confidentiality and work expectations. - Employers give the student instruction in safety requirements and practices particular to the placement, and ensure that workplace safety rules are adhered to at all times. - Employers must report accidents immediately to the Co-op teacher, no matter how minor. - Employers assist the Co-op teacher in developing a personalized placement learning plan which provides learning experiences and tasks that are challenging but attainable by the student. - Employers assign a supervisor for the student during the Coop placement. - Employers consult with the Co-op teacher to discuss the student's progress during regular monitoring meetings. - Employers provide W.S.I.B. coverage if the student works beyond the hours designated on the Work Education Agreement.
-Students in specialized programs and being paid a wage are covered under employer's W.S.I.B. coverage.
+- Employers interview the student and advise Co-op teacher of result. - Employers sign the Work Education Agreement and Participation Contract. - Employers provide job orientation at the training station dealing with workplace values and ethics, human relations, safety, confidentiality, and work expectations. - Employers give the student instruction in safety requirements and practices particular to the placement, and ensure that workplace safety rules are adhered to at all times. - Employers must report accidents immediately to the Co-op teacher, no matter how minor. - Employers assist the Co-op teacher in developing a personalized placement learning plan which provides learning experiences and tasks that are challenging but attainable by the student. - Employers assign a supervisor for the student during the Co-op placement. - Employers consult with the Co-op teacher to discuss the student's progress during regular monitoring meetings. - Employers provide WSIB coverage if the student works beyond the hours designated on the Work Education Agreement.
+Students in specialized programs who are being paid a wage must be covered under employer's WSIB coverage. - Employers will inform the Co-op teacher if the student has failed to call in absences or is missing from work frequently. - Employers verify hours and may make comments on the student's weekly logs. - Employers should treat the student as a regular employee as much as possible. - Employers complete program assessment forms and should discuss the assessment with the student. - Employers attempt to resolve problems with the student as with a regular employee, and involve the Co-op teacher where necessary.